Juggling competing financial goals

 Now you’re ready to work with your advisor to put investment strategies in place to help you pursue your goals.
 “Start with the essential goals,” says Galinskaya.
 Once you have a solid strategy for funding those, you can create strategies to invest for your important goals and, finally, plan ways to invest for your aspirational goals.
 Your advisor will take your risk tolerance and the amount of time you have to pursue each of these goals into account as you build your portfolio.
 He or she may also suggest other choices for you to consider, such as a health savings account to help cover long-term medical costs, or a 529 education savings account to prepare for tuition expenses.

 For a goal requiring near-term funding—say, you hope to purchase a vacation home within one to three years—you’ll probably want to keep the money in a safe, liquid account such as a CD or money market account.
-For goals more than five years away—perhaps your son, daughter or a grandchild will be ready to start college in that time frame—your advisor might suggest adding higher risk/higher reward assets to your portfolio, or opening a 529 education savings account.
-For goals 10 years out or longer, such as retirement, you might invest more aggressively for growth, because your investments should have time to rebound from any market dips.
+For goals more than five years away—perhaps your son, daughter or a grandchild will be ready to start college in that time frame—your advisor might suggest considering higher risk/higher reward assets to your portfolio, or opening a 529 education savings account.
+For goals 10 years out or longer, such as retirement, you might invest more aggressively for growth, because your investments should have time and potential to rebound from any market dips.

 Reconsider your plan periodically

 Life changes such as divorce or a new job, or unforeseen economic events, may necessitate a second look at your plans.
 “You may need to add or subtract goals or change their timelines,” says Galinskaya.
 Say you really want to change careers, even if it means postponing retirement.
-Your advisor’s calm, objective input can help you understand the potential impact of this decision across all of your goals.
+Your advisor’s objective input can help you understand the potential impact of this decision across all of your goals.
 That way you can make considered decisions that don’t shortchange any of the things that matter most to you.

 “Along the way, you may very likely have to make tradeoffs,” says Galinskaya.
 “But by using this five-step process, you’ll be armed with the knowledge you need to help you prioritize your goals and align your assets toward pursuing them.”